 Early Life and Marriage

 Delmar Clair Kernan (1908-1979) was born on the 03 August 1908 in Portland, Multnomah County, Oregon, where his parents, George and Maudena, had been living since their marriage in 1903.
 When Delmar was about a year old, his parents moved their family to Kelso, Cowlitz County, Washington, where they are enumerated as living on the 1910 U.S. Federal Census.
-According to this record, Delmar and his family were living in rented home in Kelso, where Delmar’s father, George, was, employed as a grocery deliveryman.
+According to this record, Delmar and his family were living in a rented home in Kelso, where Delmar’s father, George, was, employed as a grocery deliveryman.

 By about 1913, Delmar’s parents moved their family back to Portland, Oregon.
 The family is enumerated as living there on the 1920 U.S. Federal Census.
-According to this record, Delmar and his family were living in rented home in Portland, where Delmar’s father, George, was, employed as a truck driver for a furniture company, which was most likely Calef Bros.
+According to this record, Delmar and his family were living in a rented home in Portland, where Delmar’s father, George, was, employed as a truck driver for a furniture company, which was most likely Calef Bros.
 Furniture Store.
 This record also states that Delmar was about twelve years old and was attending school.

 Two entries for Delmar in the Portland City Directory also provide some details about his early adult life.
 The first of these is Delmar’s entry in the 1926 Portland City Directory.
 According to this entry, Delmar, who was about eighteen years old, was employed as a clerk for M & F Company in Portland.
 The M & F Company likely refers to Meier & Frank Company, which was a chain department store.
 This entry also states that Delmar was living at 1471 Greenwich Street in Portland, which was his parents’ home.
 By 1929, Delmar had not only changed his occupation, but also his address.
 According to his entry in the Portland City Directory for that year, Delmar was living at 104 1/2 Philadelphia in Portland and was employed as a mill worker.
 Table 1 below summarizes Delmar’s entries in the Portland City Directory, images of which can be viewed by clicking the year.